MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/external-automation-scenarios-and-examples.md

     The application opens the form saved as Form1.xml and loops through all customerName elements that contain the value Company A and changes that value to Company B. When the operation is complete, a new copy of the form is saved as Form2.xml in the C:\Test folder.

-## Automate Opening a Form and Populating Field Values
+## Automate opening a form and populating field values

 The following example automates opening a blank form and populating the first name, last name, and address fields in the form.
 This scenario assumes a form that contains three text boxes that are bound to fields named FirstName, LastName, and Address.